-- All NET events will take place at the Kellogg Global Hub (KGH) and Annenberg Hall at Northwestern University's Evanston campus. - o KGH Address: 2211 Campus Dr, Evanston, IL 60208. - o Annenberg Address: 2120 Campus Dr, Evanston, IL 60208 - Annenberg Room Map - Teams are responsible for arriving at KGH/Annenberg on their own. - Parking is available at multiple locations on Northwestern's campus.
-More information is here.
+- All NET events will take place at the Kresge Centennial Hall and Harris Hall at Northwestern University's Evanston campus. - Kresge Hall Address: 1880 Campus Drive Evanston, IL 60208 - Harris Hall Address: 1881 Sheridan Rd, Evanston, IL 60208 - Teams are responsible for arriving on campus on their own. - Parking is available at multiple locations on Northwestern's campus, and for most lots is free on Saturdays and Sundays.
+Lot 226 is a good option, being close to Kresge and Harris Hall.
+More information can be found here.